 Episode 41: Closing Deals Transcript

-But no, instead they ask the very person that is the most unusual to ask.
-And that's the person who's actually doing the sales.
-And when you are trying to build a sign or buy a sign or read a sign.
-That's actually how the priority level works.
-The bottom line to it all is it closing is not hard.
-Once you're you've done it a few times.
-The most important thing to remember of a good closer is the good closer, makes the person comfortable with the idea makes them feel that that's a positive step for them to do it.
-And they get them thinking, thinking into the future, the next steps after they do it.
-Because once someone visualizes what they're doing once they visualize that next step, they grow ever more comfortable with it.
-And they will let you kind of run with that narrative as you kind of guide them on the journey.
+But no, instead they ask the very person that is the most unusual to ask, and that's the person who's actually doing the sales, and when you are trying to build a sign or buy a sign or rent a sign, that's actually how the priority level works.
+The bottom line to it all is that closing is not hard once when you've done it a few times.
+The most important thing to remember of a good closer is the good closer makes the person comfortable with the idea, makes them feel that it's a positive step for them to do it, and they get them thinking, thinking into the future, the next steps after they do it, because once someone visualize what they're doing, once they visualize that next step, they grow ever more comfortable with it, and they will let you kind of run with that narrative and you kind of guide them on the journey.